Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 Security groups - select the previously created security group - 'crystal'.

-Additional parameters systems
+Additional system parameters

 Host name - crystal.